saint11/DeadWeight/source/index.md

 - **Dauntless**: When you get a **success** on a test, you may roll **2 extra dice** and add them to this test. *This increases your great success and fatigue chance*.
 - **Third eye**: You can see the **omens** tracker.

+## Traumas
+Traumas work similarly to **special traits**, except that they are always very bad to the **adventurers**.
+Traumas are usually received when the character gets mortally wounded.
+Most traumas can be recovered or at least downgraded to a more manageable one.

+Receiving the same trauma again has no  effect.

+- **Broken arm**: Can't use one arm for attacking or carrying items.
+- **Broken leg**: Movement reduced to 1 tile and costs 2 actions in combat.
+Moving during expedition must be done with help or some sort of cane.
+- **Chronic pain**: It just doesn't let you focus.
+Reduce one point on one attribute **score** that is not already zero.
+- **Brain damage**: Reduce one **proficiency** point on one attribute that is not already zero.
+- **Paranoid**: Can't receive help from allies, can't share items other than ration on camp phase. -1 ambush dice on camp phase.
+- **Fearful**: During combat if you are attacked, you move one tile back.
+If you are attacked more than once you get 1 (and only 1) [stun token]{.tip}.
+- **Visions**: When someone casts a spell **nearby** you receive a [stun token]{.tip}.

 ## Afflictions {.wide}

 Each one of the **afflictions** have their own set of rules on how they affect the character and how they are removed.